BHFDSC/CCU002_01/Wales/phenotypes/README.md

 and Welsh environments Read codes had to be used in place of SNOMED in this instance.

 CCU002_01_phenotypes_READcodes.csv contains outcomes and covariates phentypes

+PHEN_READ_COVID19_CCU002-01.csv contains phenotypes for our main exposure which is COVID infection